lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 !!! note
     This section is under construction

+Pytorch provides mutliple ways to acheieve data parallelism to train the deep learning models effieciently.
+These models are part of the `torch.distributed` sub-package that ships with the main deep learning package.

 #### Using Multiple GPUs with PyTorch

 The example below shows how to solve that problem by using model parallelism, which in contrast to